 The Parish has one Conservation Area in the core of the village (Figure 3).
-A Conservation Area Management Plan was prepared in 20095.
+A Conservation Area Management Plan was prepared in 2009.
 There are 26 separately listed buildings and structures in the Parish.

-Access to Services and Public Transport
+Access to Facilities, Services and Public Transport

-Most community services are centred within the village of Edgmond.
-These include:
+Most community facilities and services are centred within the village of Edgmond.
+These include the following community facilities: